5 Ways to Unwind in Grand County

 1. Take a Dip in Hot Sulphur Springs

 It doesn't take much to melt away your worries at the Hot Sulphur Springs Resort & Spa.
 The thermally heated mineral water that rises up into the resort's 21 pools are rich with sodium, potassium, sulfate, fluoride and a handful of other minerals that have healing properties.
 With temperatures ranging from 95º to 112º F, these pools are in season every season.

 After you're done soaking and unwinding in the pools at Hot Sulphur Springs, sign up for a massage, body treatment or facial at the resort's spa.
-Or take your pick from a handful of day spas throughout the valley, including the luxurious spa at Devil's Thumb Ranch Resort & Spa and Bella Vita Mountain Day Spa in Winter Park.
+Or take your pick from a handful of day spas throughout the valley, including the luxurious spa at Devil's Thumb Ranch Resort & Spa in Winter Park.

 Grand County's backcountry huts and yurts are the definition of tranquility.
 But if you're not in the mood to pack everything in and hike a few miles with it on your back — you're after R&R after all — consider the yurts at the YMCA of the Rockies - Snow Mountain Ranch.
 Here you can enjoy the area's natural peace and quiet in relative comfort, while completely unplugging from the stresses of everyday life.
 If you need a vacation from your smart phone, it's the way to go.

 Few activities stretch out your body and open your mind better than yoga, particularly when done in the high country of Colorado's mountains.
 Grand County has a handful of yoga studios throughout the valley that offer regular classes for yoga enthusiasts of all levels.
-Mountain Moon Yoga in Winter Park and Stillwater Yoga in Grand Lake are two of our favorites.
+Mountain Moon Yoga in Winter Park is one of our favorites.

 5. Go Wine Tasting